2019902/silkworm-feeding-project/README.md

 ## Dataset

 The dataset used for this project is provided in the `/data` folder.
-Please refer to `/data/README.md` for detailed instructions on how to download and prepare the data.
+You can refer to `/data/README.md` for detailed instructions on how to download and prepare the data.

 ---
 ## Code Structure